Nabtesco (OTCMKTS:NCTKF) Sets New 12-Month Low at $38.55

 Shares of Nabtesco Co.
-(OTCMKTS:NCTKF) hit a new 52-week low during trading on Friday .
+(OTCMKTS:NCTKF) hit a new 52-week low during mid-day trading on Thursday .
 The stock traded as low as $38.55 and last traded at $38.55, with a volume of 0 shares.
 The stock had previously closed at $38.55.

 Separately, Zacks Investment Research raised Nabtesco from a “strong sell” rating to a “hold” rating in a report on Thursday, July 8th.